-- Celsius was invented by Swedish astronomer, Anders Celsius in 1742. - Celsius is used in mostly every country except for the United States. - Originally, Celsius was known as Centigrade because it is divided into 100 degrees. - In Celsius, water freezes at 0° and boils at 100°.
+- Swedish astronomer, Anders Celsius in 1742, invented the Celsius unit for measuring. - Celsius is used in mostly every country except for the United States. - Originally, Celsius was known as Centigrade because it is divided into 100 degrees. - In Celsius, water freezes at 0° and boils at 100°.